 Since 2009, we have been working with Carbon Smart to capture our carbon footprint.
 By the end of 2016, we had significantly reduced our carbon footprint by 29%, compared to 2009.
 We are always looking for ways to reduce our carbon emissions and are Carbon Smart Gold Certified.

 Conservation and ecosystem

-In 2014, we set up some beehives on our roof.
-We now welcome 80,000 bees at Friends House and Swarthmoor Hall.
+In 2014, we set up a few beehives on our roof.
 Those bees contribute to the Euston area ecosystem by pollinating the flowers and trees around, beginning with our own garden.
 Hosting bees on our roof is more important than ever as they have just been classified as an endangered species for the first time in the US and are threatened worldwide.
 We have been lucky enough to get some honey two years in a row.

 We are a member of the Camden Climate Change Alliance and have been working with the Camden community to make a positive impact on the environment.
 This led us to be recognised as a Carbon Champion by the organisation in 2015.
-We were also Highly Commended at the Camden Sustainability Awards 2017 for our excellence in water resource management.
+We were also Highly Commended for our excellence in water resource management at the Camden Sustainability Awards 2017.
 In 2016, we took part to the Camden in Bloom Awards and our garden came second in the "Best Business Garden" category.

 Zero waste to landfill policy

 We have a zero waste to landfill policy and have managed year on year to maintain our zero waste objective.
 All our waste is recycled and treated by our supplier First Mile.